Leave in Silence: Release and promotion

 "Leave in Silence" was released as the third single on 16 August 1982, about a month before A Broken Frame.
 It was the first Depeche Mode single in the UK to use the "BONG" catalogue number system, which got its name from an Australian magazine he was reading at the time, and was a reference to cannabis culture, which Gore found funny.
 Every Depeche Mode single released after "Leave in Silence" received an incremented "BONG" designation, until the band's departure from the MUTE label after 2011.
 Mute records released the single on 7" and 12" vinyl with the designations 7BONG1 and 12BONG1, respectively.
 In Germany, label Intercord released the single on red vinyl with catalogue number INT 111.806.
 RCA Records released promotional 7" and 12" vinyl singles in Spain.
 "Leave in Silence" was not released in the US due to the then-recent release of their previous single, "See You"; the eventual US & Japanese releases of A Broken Frame instead included the 12" remix of "Leave in Silence" instead of the album version, which appeared in all other regions.

 Photography on the 7" single was taken by Brian Griffin, who had taken the cover art photos for both Speak & Spell and the upcoming A Broken Frame albums.
 Cover design was done by Martyn Atkins, his first of many for the band, and the calligraphy was done by Ching Ching Lee.

 "Leave in Silence" was made available on later compilation albums, including People Are People (1984), The Singles 81→85 (1985), and a new remix was released on Remixes 2: 81–11 (2011).

 A music video for "Leave in Silence" was directed by Julien Temple, but due to the band's dislike for many of their early videos, it was not made generally available until their Video Singles Collection video compilation was released in 2016.

+A live version of "Leave in Silence" was included on the 1984 concert video The World We Live In and Live in Hamburg in the UK and Japanese regions; the US release omitted the song as well as five others performed at the concert.